Calimero Documentation

 | Securing deployments | Privacy · Verifiability · Security | Isolation model, identity delegation, auditability patterns. |

-- Hierarchical identities — Root keys delegate client keys per device, integrating with NEAR, Ethereum, Starknet, and ICP wallets.
+- Hierarchical identities — Root keys delegate client keys per device, integrating with NEAR wallets.

 - Modular runtime —